 Make the meat mixture, scoop out the mixture using a cookie scoop and form it into small disks.
 Place them on a baking sheet lined with parchment paper and freeze for one hour.
 Then transfer them into freezer safe bags and freeze for up to 2 months.

 To cook, thaw the patties in the refrigerator overnight (do not defrost in the microwave) and follow the instructions in the recipe to grill them or bake them.

 - Greek meatballs (keftedes)

-Notes and tips to make easy kofta kebab recipe
+Notes and tips for making this recipe

 - To make gluten free kofta kebab, use gluten free bread to soak in the onion juice.

-- I used whole wheat bread in this recipe but you can use white, baguette or any other kind of bread you have at hand.
+- I used whole wheat bread in this recipe but you can use white, baguette, or any other kind of bread you have at hand.
 It’s important to mix the bread with the other ingredients completely.